zhenyuWang/frontend-study-book/English/React/Installation.md

 ## Add React to an existing project
 If want to try using React in your existing app or a website, [add React to an existing project](https://react.dev/learn/add-react-to-an-existing-project).

+## Next steps
+Head to the [Quick Start](https://react.dev/learn) guide for a tour of the most important React concepts you will encounter every day.